ALehav1/hybrid-slide-canvas/README.md

 - **`src/lib/history/HistoryManager.ts`**: The core class for the multi-origin undo/redo system.
 It listens to `tldraw` store changes, determines the action's origin, and uses the `useHistoryStore` to manage the undo/redo stacks.
 - **`src/lib/history/useHistoryStore.ts`**: A Zustand store that holds the state for the history system, including the undo and redo stacks for each origin (`user`, `ai`).
 - **`src/lib/history/useHistoryManager.ts`**: A React hook that creates and memoizes an instance of the `HistoryManager`, connecting it to the active `tldraw` editor instance.
+- **`src/components/ExportMenu.tsx`**: A UI component that renders the "Export" button and dropdown menu in the toolbar.
+It uses the `ExportService` to perform the export operations and provides user feedback during the process.
+- **`src/lib/services/ExportService.ts`**: A dedicated service class that encapsulates the logic for exporting the tldraw canvas.
+It provides methods to generate and download PNG and PDF files.

 ## Architecture & Patterns